omarkawach/COVID-BIM/README.md

 The CSV files are too large to upload on github, if you need to run this project please email Dr. Vinu Subashini Rajus at vinu.rajus@carleton.ca

-## TODO

-Look into flags for WebGL errors

-Fix the issue where this branch only works on MacOS

-Save ```state_change.csv``` to ```public/data``` automatically after running Python script?

-## Things to change

-Is there any way to stop the sprites from changing sizes when zooming in?
-- Maybe pass a size parameter in the shader?

-The filepath for the csv being read

-and how the cells are counted based on time steps

-and how long to spend reading each time step...might need to skip a few files so it looks less jittery

-stop looking for CSVs when you kill the app

 ## Getting Started

 ###### Clone the repository